Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Introduction

-In fact, approaches for sampling statistical distributions, such as gradient-based Markov Chain Monte Carlo (MCMC) methods, also remain of great importance in machine learning, for example due to their links to statistical inference and abilities to represent uncertainties lacking in optimization-based methods.
-Although they are not entirely the same thing, there are profound and interesting interplays between optimization and sampling.
-For example, the perspective of viewing sampling as optimization in probability space dates back to at least the 90s \citep{jordan1998variational}, and is gaining increasing attention in the machine learning commmunity (e.g., \cite{liu2016stein, dalalyan2017further, wibisono2018sampling, zhang2018policy, frogner2018approximate, chizat2018global, chen2018unified, ma2019there, erdogdu2020convergence}).
-In fact, an unadjusted Euler-Maruyama discretization of overdamped Langevin dynamics (abbreviated as OLD in this article) is commonly considered as the analog of GD in sampling (although many other discretizations are also possible), and oftentimes referred to as Unadjusted Langevin Algorithm (ULA) \citep{roberts1996exponential} and/or Langevin Monte Carlo (LMC).
-The convergence properties of the continuous dynamics of OLD, as well as asymptotic and non-asymptotic analyses of its discretizations have been continuously studied (e.g., \cite{roberts1996exponential, villani2008optimal, pavliotis2014stochastic, dalalyan2017theoretical, durmus2016sampling, dalalyan2017further, durmus2019analysis, durmus2019high, vempala2019rapid, cheng2018convergence, dwivedi2019log, ma2019sampling, chewi2020optimal, erdogdu2020convergence}).
+In fact, approaches for sampling statistical distributions, such as gradient-based Markov Chain Monte Carlo (MCMC) methods, are also of great importance in machine learning, for example due to their links to statistical inference and abilities to represent uncertainties lacking in optimization-based methods.
+Although not entirely the same thing, optimization and sampling are closely related: besides seeing a large class of sampling dynamics as optimization dynamics with additional noise, viewing sampling as optimization in probability space also led to important discoveries (e.g., \citealp{jordan1998variational, liu2016stein, dalalyan2017further, wibisono2018sampling, zhang2018policy, frogner2018approximate, chizat2018global, chen2018unified, ma2019there, erdogdu2020convergence}).
+In fact, an unadjusted Euler-Maruyama discretization of overdamped Langevin dynamics (abbreviated as OLD here) is commonly considered as the analog of GD in sampling (although many other discretizations are also possible), and often referred to as Unadjusted Langevin Algorithm (ULA) \citep{roberts1996exponential} and/or Langevin Monte Carlo (LMC).
+The convergence properties of the continuous dynamics of OLD, as well as asymptotic and non-asymptotic analyses of its discretizations have been extensively studied (e.g., \citealp{roberts1996exponential, villani2008optimal, pavliotis2014stochastic, dalalyan2017theoretical, durmus2016sampling, dalalyan2017further, durmus2019analysis, durmus2019high, vempala2019rapid, cheng2018convergence, dwivedi2019log, ma2019sampling, chewi2020optimal, erdogdu2020convergence}).